 Personal injury litigants can seek compensation for more than the physical injuries an accident has caused.
-In some cases, litigants can also seek damages for the mental anguish they have suffered, such as grief, anxiety, terror and stress.
-These symptoms are grouped together under the term "emotional distress."
+In some cases, litigants can also seek damages for the mental anguish they have suffered, such as anxiety, terror, depression, and stress.
+These symptoms are grouped together under the term “emotional distress.”

-Fans of "Judge Judy" and other courtroom dramas will be familiar with the term "emotional distress."
-The expression has become implanted in our society, to the extent that many litigants assume they can claim for emotional distress no matter how fleeting their mental anguish.
-In fact, emotional distress damages are only awarded in three very specific situations.
+Many litigants assume they can claim for emotional distress no matter how fleeting their mental anguish.
+In fact, emotional distress damages are only awarded in three very specific limited situations.

 Emotional Distress Linked to Physical Injury